jetbrains-academy/introduction_to_python/Classes and objects/Class and Instance Variables/task.md

 You can see that `species` is a class variable shared by all instances, while `name` and `breed` are instance variable unique to each instance.

-Shared data can have possibly surprising effects with involving mutable objects such as lists and dictionaries.
+Shared data can have possibly surprising effects when involving mutable objects such as lists and dictionaries.
 If a class variable is a list, and you modify it for one object, it will be changed for all objects of the class (check out the example in the code editor - see what `print(barsik.favorite_food)` will print).
 If you intend using a list to keep track